Bombs laid by Islamic State hamper Iraqi troops in Ramadi after victory

 "Most of the streets in Ramadi are mined with explosives so it requires large efforts and expertise," he said.

-Specialized bomb disposal teams from the police and civil defense force would begin work "soon", he said.
+Specialised bomb disposal teams from the police and civil defence force would begin work "soon", he said.

 The counter-terrorism forces which spearheaded the city's recapture are securing only main streets and tactically important buildings, security sources said.

-They have built up earth banks at the entrance of central neighborhoods deemed clear of militants but still laden with explosives, and marked buildings' exteriors as "mined", the sources added.
+They have built up earth banks at the entrance of central neighbourhoods deemed clear of militants but still laden with explosives, and marked buildings' exteriors as "mined", the sources added.

-On Saturday they routed militants from the Mal'ab neighborhood, adding the last major district in Ramadi's city center to their control, said commander Lieutenant General Abdul Ghani al-Assadi.
+On Saturday they routed militants from the Mal'ab neighbourhood, adding the last major district in Ramadi's city centre to their control, said commander Lieutenant General Abdul Ghani al-Assadi.

 Iraqi forces withdrew from Ramadi in May last year, allowing Islamic State to take control, the group's biggest gain since sweeping across the Syrian border a year earlier and declaring it was establishing a caliphate.